Avocado Benefits: Dr. David Sinclair’s Number One Healthiest Fruit

 It’s best to keep avocados at room temperature until they’re almost ripe.
 After that you can put them uncut in the fridge until use.

 I always squeeze some lemon or lime on avocados and use them quickly.
-Once they’re cut they oxidize fast.
+Once they’re cut, they oxidize fast.
+I also store them in tightly sealed glass containers and never plastics.

 Avocado Smoothie